Bienassss/StackHeapPython/README.md

 Using the program is straightforward:

 #### Start the Application
-- **Run the Code:** Open your IDE (Integrated Development Environment) and execute the code.
+- **Run the Code:** Open your IDE and execute the code.
 This will launch the program.
+-
 #### Navigating the Interface
 - **Access the Interface:** Once the code is running, an interface will appear in the command terminal.
 - **Menu Selection:** Use the menu to navigate through the application.
 Type the number corresponding to your desired action and press 'Enter' to select it.